na-na-hi/renget/archive/iftod.md

 \>Through the years you've grown accustomed to sharp eyes of anger and grimaces of pain, not this muted, soft gaze that carries not a shred of hostility.
 \>Something has been nagging at you for several minutes, but only now does it demand attention.
 \>It's a dumb thought.
 You're not dealing with a human right now.
 Yet with the current situation and your observations, you feel compelled.
-\>The action is second-nature.
+\>The action is second-nature.%%
 "What's wrong?"

 ===================================

-\>Your Legiana daughter bounds into your office from the living room with a chorus of squeaks and trills.
+%darkgreen%\>Your Legiana daughter bounds into your office from the living room with a chorus of squeaks and trills.
 \>She climbs up the fabric of your pant leg using her claws and tiny needle teeth.
 \>Planting herself in your lap, she looks over the edge of the desk at whatever it is you're working on before climbing up and dancing and squeaking in front of you to catch your attention.
 \>Laughing, you scoop her up, despite her wiggling protests, and head into the kitchen where her larger mother is carefully cutting up a steak with her talons.
 \>You swipe a piece and a couple of crackers for yourself before fleeing the kitchen.
 \>The two of you collapse on the couch, where she worms her way into the crook of your arm before staring up at you with warm adoration.
-\>You carefully feed her strips of the meat while caressing her back with a finger.
+\>You carefully feed her strips of the meat while caressing her back with a finger.%%

 ===================================

 >It's probably the best when the anon in our story makes the most logical decisions.

-\>A Legiana swoops down on a low rank hunter on a gathering mission in the Coral Highlands
+%darkgreen%\>A Legiana swoops down on a low rank hunter on a gathering mission in the Coral Highlands
 \>She interrupts his mining with a blast of icy wind, mantling her wings and flaring her head crests, bobbing her head to her own rhythm all while keeping her golden eyes on the frightened hunter
 \>Pirouetting and wriggling her sinuous body, she ends her mating dance by flopping onto her back in front of the hunter with her legs spread wide
 \>Realization dawning on the hunter, he stares over her flushed belly scales and the slit of wet, pink flesh that stands stark against the creamy white scales of her rump